Deepak020202/90DaysOfDevOps/README.md

 # 90DaysDevOPs
-Welcome to my #90DaysOfDevOps challenge! 🎯
-This repository is a documentation of my 90-day journey where I explore, practice, and master various DevOps concepts, tools, and best practices.
+Week 1: Networking Challenge Welcome to Week 1 of the 90 Days of DevOps - 2025 Edition!
+This week's focus is on Networking, a foundational skill for every DevOps professional.
+Let's dive into understanding key networking concepts, tools, and tasks essential for building a strong DevOps career.